Treatment of Newly Diagnosed Childhood Ependymoma or Anaplastic Ependymoma

 - A retrospective review based on Surveillance, Epidemiology, and End Results data reported on 184 children younger than 3 years.

-- 3-year overall survival was shown to be significantly better for children who received postoperative radiation therapy (81%) than for those who did not (58%, P = .005), even when adjusting for tumor location or degree of resection.
+- 3-year OS was shown to be significantly better for children who received postoperative radiation therapy (81%) than for those who did not (58%, P = .005), even when adjusting for tumor location or degree of resection.

 - Conformal radiation therapy is an alternative approach for minimizing radiation-induced neurologic damage in young children with ependymoma.
 The need and timing of radiation therapy for children who have successfully completed chemotherapy and have no residual disease is still to be determined.